backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 ## Create a basic documentation setup

-In your home directory (also known as `~`), create a directory that contains your documentation (for example, `hello-docs`).
+In your project's root directory (which from here on out we will refer to as `~`), create a directory that contains your documentation (for example, `hello-docs`).
 Inside this directory, create a file called `mkdocs.yml`.
 Below is a basic example of how it could look.

 The `~/hello-docs/mkdocs.yml` file should have the following content: